It’s been another extraordinary week in the life of Clapton FC.

 Totalling up these modest renovations it’s difficult to see how Mr McBean could have spent anywhere near close to £200,000 on ground improvements.
 In fact, looking online for prices, it’s hard to see how it could have cost more than £25,000 in total.

-Having finally come clean on his plans to sell off part of the ground, supporters will be keen to see if the next ‘Tons Make Clear’ blog will reveal the identities of the mysterious creditors and what services they provided.
+Having finally come clean on his plans to sell off part of the ground, supporters will be keen to see if the next ‘Tons Make Clear’ blog will reveal the identities of the mysterious creditors (it did: largely Mr McBean himself) and what services they provided (still unknown).

 Meanwhile the court case over the liquidation rumbles on with all parties next due in the High Court in August.